Request for Information released for Upham’s Corner Arts and Innovation District

 “This community-led and city-catalyzed approach for public-private investment and partnership in Upham’s Corner provides a new template for how we can strategically and cohesively approach neighborhood economic development without displacement, as well as enhance a community’s historical, cultural, and infrastructure assets,” said John F. Barros, Chief of Economic Development.
 “This RFI is a critical next step, and together with the community and our partners, we invite greater density, support increased housing and commercial affordability, and seek future development in Upham’s Corner that maximizes community building and neighborhood development.”

-Notably, the City and community seek to anchor the Upham’s Corner Arts & Innovation District with a new branch of the Boston Public Library, and a reimagined Strand Theater, the 100+ year old 1,400 seat theater which was originally built as a movie and vaudeville house and is presently owned and operated by the City of Boston.
+The City and community seek to anchor the Upham’s Corner Arts and Innovation District with a new branch of the Boston Public Library, and a reimagined Strand Theater, the hundred year old, 1,400 seat theater which was originally built as a movie and vaudeville house and is presently owned and operated by the City of Boston.
 Recognizing that entrepreneurship and innovation come in many forms, the Arts & Innovation District will be designed as a hub of creativity to bolster collaboration among local residents, entrepreneurs, and business-owners.

 In 2017, the City of Boston released Imagine Boston 2030, its first citywide plan in more than 50 years at the Strand Theatre.
 IB2030 set the course for the future, guiding the City’s growth and building on our existing strengths to create a thriving city for all Bostonians.
 Guided by a unique partnership between the City of Boston and the Upham’s Corner community, the Upham’s Corner Implementation process began in June 2017 just as Imagine Boston 2030 was completed.
 The Implementation process has focused on putting IB2030 and the FIPI into action by developing key parcels in the neighborhood.